 Limit fabrics used in your home, such as carpeting, rugs, drapes and upholstery.

 Hardwood floors do not harbor allergens as much as carpeting.
 It’s a big expense to redo flooring, though.
-Steam clean carpets regularly and consider washable drapes and window treatments.
+Steam clean carpets regularly and consider washable drapes, area rugs and window treatments.